 Unless otherwise specified, the discussion in this Annual Report on Form 10-K refers to Geospace Technologies Corporation and its subsidiaries.
 We principally design and manufacture seismic instruments and equipment.
 These seismic products are marketed to the oil and gas industry and used to locate, characterize and monitor hydrocarbon producing reservoirs.
+More recently, we've begun marketing our seismic products for energy transition applications such as carbon storage, geothermal and mining.
 We also market our seismic products to other industries for vibration monitoring, border and perimeter security and various geotechnical applications.
-We design and manufacture other products of a non-seismic nature, including water meter products, imaging equipment, offshore cables, remote shutoff water valves and Internet of Things ("IoT") platform and provide contract manufacturing services.
+We design and manufacture other products of a non-seismic nature, including water meter products, imaging equipment, offshore cables, remote shutoff water valves and Internet of Things ("IoT") platform.
+Additionally, we provide contract manufacturing services, which leverage our capabilities and manufacturing resources.
 We report and categorize our customers and products into three different segments: Oil and Gas Markets, Adjacent Markets and Emerging Markets.
 In recent years, the revenue contribution from our Adjacent Markets segment has grown to represent nearly half of our total revenue.
-This revenue growth is reflective of both our diversification strategy as well as the continued downturn in the Oil and Gas Markets segment.
+This revenue growth in this segment is largely attributable to the rise in water utility modernization which includes our waterproof meter connector cable series of products.